 You can also submit feedback at anytime by clicking on the Star icon in the editor's toolbar.

-We often see markdowns with content that are not useful for us: missing important information, the text is confusing, lots of invalid characters, etc. For these cases we can add the markdown to a blacklist by clicking on Blacklist button.
+We often see markdowns with invalid or not useful content, i.e: missing important information, the text is confusing, lots of invalid characters, etc. For these cases we can add the markdown to a black list by clicking on Blacklist button.

 Once the markdown is blacklisted, you won't be able to edit and review it anymore.
 Just move to Next.

-The Next button finds the next file available for review.
-You can navigate through the files queue using it until you get an agreement that you want to analyze.
+The Next button finds the next agreement available for review.
+You can navigate through the files queue until find an agreement that you want to review.

-Every time you open a new file you lock that file for 30 minutes, as mentioned before, this is the maximum time it holds the file for your review.
+Every time you open a new agreement you lock that content for 30 minutes.
+As mentioned before, this is the maximum time it holds the file for your review.
 Usually the review does not take more than 10 minutes.